-Take part in a garden bird survey: not just in Belgium but in any country in the world!
+Count garden birds and take part in a garden bird survey.
+Not just in Belgium but in any country in the world!

 During the next two weekends in 2020 – January 25-26 in Flanders and February 1-2 in Wallonia – thousands of people across Belgium will be taking part in the annual census of garden birds.
 It’s organised by the Belgian nature conservation societies Natuurpunt (Flemish) and Natagora (French), and the statistics gathered give a useful picture of the current status of garden birds in Belgium.
 For example, the information can help ecologists spot a declining species, and take the first steps to aid recovery.

 Get the kids involved to count garden birds